Overv/VulkanTutorial/en/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 We first include the Vulkan header from the LunarG SDK, which provides the functions, structures and enumerations.
 The `stdexcept` and `iostream` headers are included for reporting and propagating errors.
-The `functional` headers will be used for a lambda functions in the resource management section.
 The `cstdlib` header provides the `EXIT_SUCCESS` and `EXIT_FAILURE` macros.

 The program itself is wrapped into a class where we'll store the Vulkan objects